AdobeDocs/experience-manager-64.en/help/sites-administering/rich-text-editor.md

 ![The detailed RTE toolbar when editing in full screen mode in Touch-enabled UI](assets/chlimage_1-406.png)

-**Figure:** *The detailed RTE toolbar when editing in full screen mode in Touch-enabled UI*
+*Figure: The detailed RTE toolbar when editing in full screen mode in Touch-enabled UI*

 ### Dialog editing {#dialog-editing}

 When a component is double-clicked in Classic UI, a dialog box opens for editing the contents.
 The dialog box opens on top of the existing page.
 In some specific scenarios, the dialog opens as a pop-up window.
-For example, when a Text component is part of a column in a multicolumn page layout and the area available for the dialog is less.
+For example, when a Text component is part of a column in a multi-column page layout and the area available for the dialog is less.

 ![Dialog editing mode in Touch-enabled UI](assets/dialog_editing_modetouchui.png)

-**Figure:** *Dialog editing mode in Touch-enabled UI*
+*Figure: Dialog editing mode in Touch-enabled UI*

 ![Dialog box in Classic UI that contains detailed toolbar for editing](assets/chlimage_1-407.png)

-**Figure:** *Dialog box in Classic UI that contains detailed toolbar for editing*
+*Figure: Dialog box in Classic UI that contains detailed toolbar for editing*

 ## About RTE plug-ins and the associated features {#aboutplugins}